openharmony/docs/en/application-dev/arkts-utils/source-obfuscation.md

     will not be obfuscated.
 * the property names that are specified by [keep options](#keep-options).
 * the property names in SDK API list.
 SDK API list is a name set which is extracted from SDK automatically by default.
 The cache file is systemApiCache.json, and the path is build/cache/{...}/release/obfuscation in the module directory.
-* in the Native API scenario, the APIs in the d.ts file of so library will not be obfuscated.
 * the property names that are string literals.
 For example, the property names "name" and "age" in the following code will not be obfuscated.

     ```